Ipuch/animal-puns/README.md

 ---

+What do you get when you cross a snowman and a dog?

+Frostbite!

+---

 # En Français
 Des blagues et des animaux.
 Proposer la vôtre si elle me faire rire, je l'inclus dans ce fichier.